DeForestt/aflat/README.md

 control of low-level code.

-See the [language documentation](Docs.md) for syntax and semantics, the [async/await guide](Async.md) for tasks, nonblocking I/O, and cancellation, and the [comprehensive reference](Comprehensive.md) for the compiler and standard library.
+See the [language documentation](Docs.md) for syntax and semantics, the [ownership guide](Ownership.md) for moves, loans, cleanup, and local storage, the [async/await guide](Async.md) for tasks, nonblocking I/O, and cancellation, and the [comprehensive reference](Comprehensive.md) for the compiler and standard library.
 Examples are available in the